HubGrep/hubgrep_documentation/source/docs/hubgrep_search/deployment/environment_variables.md

 In case the indexer is down, we usually have a fairly recent copy of the data at `https://indexer.hubgrep.io/dummydata`

 **HUBGREP_MANTICORE_HOST**  (default `manticore`)
-The servername of manticore, out search backend.
+The servername of manticore, our search backend.

 ## Mail